On conditional cuts for Stochastic Dual Dynamic Programming: On Conditional cuts in SDDP

 \section{On Conditional cuts in SDDP}

 The assumption that the random data process is stagewise independent is useful in order to simplify the expressions given in section \ref{sec:decomp} such as \eqref{cutcoeff}.
 Essentially it deletes the additional dependency on the stochastic process of the cuts.
 This has a clear advantage in terms of storage, but the stagewise independence is also unrealistic in many situations.
-We will present here an alternative method for dealing with the conditional expectations that has the following advantages: \begin{itemize} \item There is no need to explicitly set up a scenario tree when initial data is available in the form of a set of scenarios $\col{(\xi_1^s,...,\xi_T^s)}_{s \in \scr{S}}$. \item There is no need to increase the dimension of the state-vector in order to account for stagewise dependency. \end{itemize} However our underlying assumption is that the random process is Markovian, i.e., satisfies:
+We will present here an alternative method for dealing with the conditional expectations that has the following advantages: \begin{itemize} \item There is no need to explicitly set up a scenario tree when initial data is available in the form of a set of scenarios $\col{(\xi_1^s,...,\xi_T^s)}_{s \in \scr{S}}$. \item There is no need to increase the dimension of the state-vector in order to account for stagewise dependency.
+Ways of handling dependency within SDDP are given in \cite{Guigues_2014,Infanger_Morton_1996}, wherein the specific structure is exploited so as to efficiently ``share" cuts.
+Similar ideas were successively exploited in \cite{vanAckooij_Malick_2014} but not for SDDP.
+The methodology laid out in this work does not require making explicit such specific structure. \end{itemize} However our underlying assumption is that the random process is Markovian, i.e., the conditional distribution of $\xi_{t+1}$ knowing $\xi_{[t]}$ is the same as the conditional $\xi_{t+1}$ knowing $\xi_{t}$.
+We translate this here in the following form: